Killaship/Codename-Spectrum/README.md

 # To-Do:

-More extensive CPUID (coming very soon)
+More extensive CPUID (coming very soon) (no, not that soon)

-Serial communication
+Serial communication (this is the new very soon)

 Add support for backspace & shift in keyboard. (halfway done, just need to do shift)